Cassette Film Scanning

 - Compatible base

-Light source and copy stand not included.
+Light source, camera, macro lens, and copy stand not included.

 Compare formats